techerfan/panda/README.md

   // do whatever you want with the message...
 })
 ```
 2. `On`: Listens to the messages that are exchanged over a specified channel.
-You can decide whether send them to clients or do something else:
+You can decide whether send them to the clients or do something else:
 ```golang
 client.On("chat_message", func(msg string) {
 	// do sth with the message...